elleech/web_pitt/infsci2560_a1-asgmt1lottery/README.md

 - Write at least **2** unique Javascript functions that access HTML elements, modify the page content, and/or create some interactivity.
 - Attach a JavaScript event listeners to 2 specific elements and have them change the style and structure of the page (like showing or hiding list items or inverting all of the colors on the site).

-### Your Project

-#### ← README.md

-That's this file, where you can tell people what your cool website does and how you built it.

-#### ← index.html

-Where you'll write the content of your website.

-#### ← style.css

-CSS files add styling rules to your content.

-#### ← script.js

-If you're feeling fancy you can add interactivity to your site with JavaScript.

-\ ゜ o ゜)ノ